Pagalpanti (2019 film): Development

 Pagalpanti was announced on 21 September 2018.
 In April 2019, Bazmee shared his experience of shooting in London.
-In a statement he said, "Shooting in London was not less then a roller-coaster ride.
+In a statement he said, "Shooting in London was not less than a roller-coaster ride.
 We had a few difficulties considering the weather conditions there."

 Filming

 Principal photography began in February 2019 in London.
 The London schedule lasted two months and ended in the final week of April 2019, wrapping up principal photography.
 John Abraham was injured while filming an action scene for the film in Mumbai.
 The production filmed scenes in Faversham, where Market Street doubled as a busy London market and Guild Hall was converted into a fireworks shop.
 The Historic Dockyard Chatham was used for a car chase scene along Slip 5, Museum Square, Ropery Street and Anchor Wharf.

 Marketing and release

 Ahead of the release of the film a sequel has been planned.
 Kumar Mangat, the producer said "It is going to be a big franchise, and our team has started work on the script for part two...."
 The first teaser poster was released on 18 October 2019.
 On the same day the character posters of the ensemble cast were released.

 The release date of the film was advanced and was released on 22 November 2019.